 It is Company policy to comply with all applicable Anti-money laundering laws in our operations worldwide.
 The Policy applies to RB's operations globally, including all legal entities worldwide owned or controlled by RB (including all group companies), and to all directors, officers, employees, contractors, and other third parties acting on behalf of the foregoing.

 Anyone who violates the rules in this Policy or who permits anyone to violate those rules may be subject to appropriate disciplinary action, up to and including dismissal, and may be subject to personal civil or criminal fines.

 The Company is not a political organisation.
 It neither supports political parties nor contributes to the funds of groups whose activities are calculated to promote party interests or the election of a specific candidate.
 In some limited instances, where permitted by local law and regulation and specifically approved by the General Manager, the Company may contribute funds toward organisations or entities that engage in the political process to address an issue that directly affects the Company and its business activity.

 RB is a member of a variety of different trade organisations related to health, hygiene and home.
-Our 2017 Trade Association spend is disclosed in the link below.
-The RB group compliance team review the trade association membership annually and this will be carried out in H2 2018.
+Our 2018 Trade Association spend is disclosed in the link below.
+The RB group compliance team review the trade association membership annually.

 Employees and contractors must avoid situations where their personal interests might, or might appear to be, in conflict with the interests of the Company.
 In particular, employees may not exploit knowledge or information gained from employment within the Company or take advantage of a corporate opportunity in order to obtain a personal gain or benefit for themselves, family members or any other connected person.